Skip to content

 2. Keep it brief

 It’s good to be aware that your prospect’s time is limited.
-So make sure you’re not wasting it with a five-minute voice note!
+So don’t waste it with a five-minute voice note!

-Do you feel like you're a natural rambler when you leave a message?
+Do you feel like a natural rambler when you leave a message?
 Don’t worry!
 Practice beforehand with team members.
-Or send a voice note to your manager and ask for some feedback.
+Or send a voice note to your manager asking for feedback.

 3. Always go with your first take